-(1) The efforts made towards technology absorption; Company has always been making best effort towards technology absorption, adaptation, and innovation to improve the quality. (ii) The benefits derived like product improvement, cost reduction, product development or import substitution It improves the quality of company's products being manufactured and reduces the cost of production.
-In case of imported technology (imported during the last three years reckoned from the beginning of the financial year:- N.A. (a) The details of technology imported; N.A. (iii) (b) The year of import N.A. © Whether the technology been fully absorbed N.A. (d) If not fully absorbed, areas where absorption has not taken place, and the reasons thereof; N.A. (iv) the expenditure incurred on Research and Development NIL (v) Foreign Exchange Earning: Foreign Exchange Outgo: NIL NIL
+(I) The efforts made towards technology absorption; Company has always been making best effort towards technology absorption, adaptation, and innovation to improve the quality. (ii) the benefits derived like product improvement, cost reduction, product development or import substitution It improves the quality of company's products being manufactured and reduces the cost of production. (iii) in case of imported technology (imported during the last three years reckoned from the beginning of the financial year:- N.A. (a) the details of technology imported; N.A. (b) the year of import N.A.

+© whether the technology been fully absorbed N.A. (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; N.A. (iv) the expenditure incurred on Research and Development NIL (v) Foreign Exchange Earning: Foreign Exchange Outgo: NIL NIL